Stop shipping “chat + actions.” Ship a constrained runtime with budgets, logs, and exits.

 |---|---|---|---|

-| Quality | Task success rate on offline eval set | ≥ 85% for low-risk; ≥ 95% for high-risk workflows | Eval reports, failure taxonomy, regression tests |
+| Quality | Task success on an offline evaluation set | High for low-risk; near-complete for high-risk | Eval reports, failure taxonomy, regression tests |

-| Cost | Cost per successful task variance | ±15% at p50; ±30% at p95 | Token/tool usage dashboards, budget caps, routing rules |
+| Cost | Cost per successful task stays within expected range | Tight at median; bounded at tail latency/usage | Usage dashboards, budget caps, routing rules |

 | Safety | Permissioning and action gating | Least-privilege tools; irreversible actions require confirmation | Access matrix, tool schemas, approval logs |

-| Reliability | Timeouts, retries, fallbacks | Deterministic retry policy; graceful degradation to read-only | Runbooks, incident drills, chaos tests |
+| Reliability | Timeouts, retries, and safe fallbacks | Deterministic retry policy; graceful read-only degradation | Runbooks, incident drills, chaos tests |

-| Compliance | Audit trail and data retention | Traceable actions; configurable retention and redaction | Trace exports, DLP checks, retention policy configs |
+| Compliance | Audit trail and data retention controls | Traceable actions; configurable retention and redaction | Trace exports, DLP checks, retention configs |

 # Example: minimal policy + budget config for an agent runtime (pseudo-YAML)